Shadow DN9: Development

-The Shadow DN9 was developed by Tony Southgate, returning to Shadow from Team Lotus.
+The DN9 was developed by Tony Southgate, returning to Shadow from Team Lotus.
 After racing the last three-quarters of the 1978 season, it returned for 1979.
 A new sponsor (Holland's Samson shag tobacco) necessitated a new paintjob and a series of wind tunnel tests and subsequent aerodynamic improvements were carried out.
 New side skirts were introduced, helping to lower drag while doubling downforce.

 Racing history

-The Shadow DN9 was introduced at the 1978 Long Beach Grand Prix for first driver Hans-Joachim Stuck's use, although he did not start the race.
+The DN9 was introduced at the 1978 Long Beach Grand Prix for first driver Hans-Joachim Stuck's use, although he did not start the race.
 Second driver Clay Regazzoni got the new car for the race after (Monaco).
 Hawaiian driver Danny Ongais was also entered twice, by Interscope Racing, but failed pre-qualifying on both occasions.
 Ongais also tested at Silverstone, where he went faster than Lammers who was to become Shadow's second driver in 1979.

 A disappointing 1978 meant using drivers of a lower caliber for 1979, with rookie drivers Elio de Angelis and Jan Lammers scoring only once, with de Angelis' surprise fourth place in the car's last race at the rainy 1979 United States Grand Prix.
 Interscope Racing, the privateer who had twice entered a DN9 in 1978, was the team fielding de Angelis, Shadow's de facto first driver.
 The choice of Dutchman Lammers was tied to the Shadows team's main sponsor, the Dutch Samson shag tobacco company.